mastodon/documentation/content/en/admin/moderation.md

 ---
 title: Moderation actions
-description: Actions that can be taken against unwanted users or domains.
+summary: Actions that can be taken against unwanted users or domains.
 menu:
   docs:
     weight: 110